Case Study

 The Challenge

-- Hundreds of SKU-store combinations made manual intervention impossible, needed data-driven approach to identify which low sales were availability issues vs. genuine low demand
+- Hundreds of SKU-store combinations made manual intervention impossible — we needed a data-driven approach to distinguish availability-driven low sales from genuine low demand

 Our Approach

-- Developed custom On-Shelf Availability (OSA) algorithm using RetailLink POS data, inventory levels, and R/Knime workflows to identify availability gaps vs. true low demand patterns across golden stores
+- Developed a custom On-Shelf Availability (OSA) algorithm using RetailLink POS data, inventory levels, and R/Knime workflows.
+The algorithm compared actual POS velocity against expected demand based on store demographics and historical performance.
+This let us identify which low-selling SKU-store combinations were availability issues vs. genuine low demand

-- Proposed "How High is High" pilot: strategic overstocking of 10-20 Femme Care products in ~20 golden stores across Canada to break negative feedback loop
+- Proposed the "How High is High" pilot: strategic overstocking of 10-20 Femme Care products in approximately 20 golden stores across Canada.
+The thesis was counterintuitive — we were asking Walmart to order more of a product that their system said was in low demand

-- Presented findings to Walmart replenishment and buyers alongside my manager and sales lead, making bold commitment: "If this doesn't work after one month, my manager and I will rent a U-Haul and personally buy back excess inventory from all Ontario stores"
+- Presented findings to Walmart replenishment and buyers alongside my manager and sales lead.
+We made a bold commitment: "If this doesn't work after one month, my manager and I will rent a U-Haul and personally buy back excess inventory from all Ontario stores."
+The data was convincing, but that personal stake sealed the approval

-- Scaled to all-Canada implementation after one month of positive performance, then applied methodology to Shaving category (P&G's highest-margin product line)
+- Scaled to all-Canada implementation after one month of strong performance.
+We then applied the same methodology to Shaving — P&G's highest-margin product line — which showed identical feedback loop patterns with bulky razor multipacks

 The Outcome

-- 10% reduction in stockouts, 5% increase in on-time deliveries
+- 10% reduction in stockouts across managed categories, with a 5% increase in on-time deliveries as corrected ordering patterns stabilized

-- Pearl Award from P&G Walmart Canada team recognizing exceptional business impact
+- Pearl Award from P&G Walmart Canada team — one of the highest recognition honors for the Walmart account

 What the Client Says